bbauska/meta-react-basics/README.md

 Components are a nice way to build websites in React because they allow you to build more modular apps.
 However, how do you build components using React, JSX, and JavaScript?
-You\'ll learn how this works in this lesson item.
+You&apos;ll learn how this works in this lesson item.

 A browser cannot understand JSX syntax.